dahlia15/project2/README.md

 ## Process
 Technologies:
--Bootstrap
+* Bootstrap
--Heroku
+* Heroku
--MySQL
+* MySQL

 ## Challenges:
-Heroku Deployment, Game Logic (coming up with a way to make a multiplayer concept for single player use, Table Organization
+Heroku Deployment, Game Logic (coming up with a way to make a multiplayer concept for single player use, Table Organization, etc.)

 ## Successes:
 We worked very well together and were able to coordinate time to work both as a team and individually outside of class, merging of frontend and backend, use of github